A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Introduction

-\smallsection{Scope.} In this survey, we delve into a broad spectrum of studies on the mining of real-world hypergraphs, with the aim of offering a thorough analysis of the current state of the field.
-Our survey covers various aspects of hypergraph mining, including data mining tools and measures for hypergraphs, structural patterns, and generators.
-For each tool or measure, we explain its underlying intuition and its connections to previous concepts.
-We provide comprehensive taxonomies (i.e., categorizations) for structural patterns and generators.
-For structural patterns, we first divide them into static patterns and dynamic patterns, based on whether temporal evolution is taken into account.
-After that, we further divide the patterns into different levels: node-level, hyperedge-level, subhypergraph-level, and hypergraph-level, according to the minimal element on which each pattern is defined.
-For generators, we first divide them into full-hypergraph generators and sub-hypergraph generators, based on whether they generate whole hypergraphs or sub-hypergraphs.
-After that, we subdivide the generators into static and dynamic ones, based on whether they generate static hypergraphs or dynamic (i.e., temporal) hypergraphs.
-We conduct a systematic comparison of generators, considering not only their outputs but also their requirements and their capability to reproduce specific structural patterns.
-Notably, this survey focuses on patterns that emerge in real-world hypergraphs and generators designed for reproducing these real-world patterns.
-Mathematical concepts and generators without explicit validation on real-world hypergraphs (e.g., \citep{vasilyeva2023distances,young2021hypergraph}) are not within the scope of this survey.
+\smallsection{Scope.} In this survey, we delve into a broad spectrum of studies on the mining of real-world hypergraphs, aiming to offer a thorough analysis of the current state of the field.
+Our survey covers various aspects of hypergraph mining, including structural patterns (i.e., structural properties that recur in real-world hypergraphs in different domains), mining tools (e.g., structural elements and quantities used to define patterns), and generators that reproduce and thus shed light on patterns.
+For each tool, we explain its underlying intuition and its connections to previous concepts.
+We provide comprehensive taxonomies (i.e., categorizations) for patterns and generators.
+For patterns, we first divide them into static and dynamic ones, based on whether temporal evolution is considered.
+We then subdivide the patterns into different levels: node-level, hyperedge-level, subhypergraph-level, and hypergraph-level, according to the minimal element on which each pattern is defined.
+For generators, we divide them into full-hypergraph and sub-hypergraph ones, based on whether they generate whole hypergraphs or sub-hypergraphs.
+We then subdivide the generators into static and dynamic ones, based on whether they generate static or dynamic (i.e., temporal) hypergraphs.
+We systematically compare generators based on their outputs, requirements, and ability to reproduce specific patterns.
+To conclude, this survey focuses on patterns that emerge in real-world hypergraphs and generators designed for reproducing these real-world patterns.
+Refer to Table~\ref{tab:year_range} for an overview of the year range of the research works covered in this survey.